 For your convenience, the Use Tax Calculation Worksheet and Optional Use Tax Table are provided in these instructions.
 The Optional Use Tax Table is designed for those purchases of less than \$1,000.
-If you made unter.org/nc/unichases in amounts under \$1,000, but do not have records readily available that show the amount of those purchases, you may use the Optional Use Tax Table below to estimate the compensating use tax based on your Kentucky Adjusted Gross Income (KYAGI).
-All unter.org/unichases in the amount of \$1,000 or greater must be accounted for on an actual basis using the Use Tax Calculation Worksheet.
+If you made untaxed out-of-state purchases in amounts under \$1,000, but do not have records readily available that show the amount of those purchases, you may use the Optional Use Tax Table below to estimate the compensating use tax based on your Kentucky Adjusted Gross Income (KYAGI).
+All untaxed purchases in the amount of \$1,000 or greater must be accounted for on an actual basis using the Use Tax Calculation Worksheet.
 Failure to timely report may result in assessment of penalty and interest in addition to the tax amount due.